NordicDeveloperAcademy/wifi-fund/lesson1/wififund_less1_exer1/README.rst

 * Flag: 16-bit little endian field.
 Byte 2 (first byte on air) is LSB, and Byte 3 (second byte on air) is MSB.

-  * Bit 0: provisioning status.
+  * Bit 0: Provisioning status.
 The value is ``1`` if the device is provisioned, otherwise it is ``0``.

-  * Bit 1: connection status.
+  * Bit 1: Connection status.
 The value is ``1`` if Wi-Fi is connected, otherwise it is ``0``.

   * Bit 2 - 15: RFU

 * RSSI: 8-bit signed integer.
 The value is the signal strength.
 It is valid only if the Wi-Fi is connected.

 The advertising interval depends on the provisioning status.
-If the device is not provisioned, the interval is 100 ms. If it is provisioned, the interval is 1 second.
+If the device is not provisioned, the interval is 100 ms. If it is provisioned, the interval is one second.

 Building and running
 ********************